LukeShortCloud/rootpages/src/commands/openstack.rst

    :header: Example, Explanation
    :widths: 20, 20

-   --stack production --templates /home/stack/templates -e /home/stack/templates/environments/low-memory.yaml, deploy an Overcloud stack named production that will use the default settings annd low memory settings for the services
+   --stack production --templates /home/stack/templates -e /home/stack/templates/environments/low-memory.yaml, deploy an Overcloud stack named production that will use the default settings and low memory settings for the services

 openstack tripleo
 ~~~~~~~~~~~~~~~~~